hestela/op25-docker/README.md

 `options snd_hda_intel index=1`
  and reboot.

-When you are satisfied with your edits you can build the container with `docker build . -t op25` and then run op25 with run.sh or copy the docker run command from that file.
+When you are satisfied with your edits you can build the container with `docker build . -t op25`.
+You can build the boatbod fork with `docker build . -t op25-boatbod`.
+Then run op25 with run.sh (or run-boatbod.sh) or copy the docker run command from that file.